SeismicSystems/pilot-tomo-api/pages/index.md

 };
 ```

 We allow anyone to get their incrementing nonce through this endpoint.
 The nonce counts the number of transactions between this wallet and Seismic, not the Ethereum network.
+The nonce is returned as a decimal string serialized from a BigInt.

 #### >> Network Calls

 **Request**

 ```
-GET /tx_count
+GET /authentication/nonce
 ```

 **Request Body**